-Like WW, the Mayo Clinic Diet doesn’t simply count calories, but instead emphasize the quality of what you eat, rather than quantity.
+Like WW, the Mayo Clinic Diet doesn’t simply count calories but instead emphasizes the quality of what you eat, rather than quantity.
 For instance, one chicken wing might have fewer calories than a plate of fresh veggies, but it’s a poor snack choice! (all calories are not equal)

-Unlike WW, the Mayo Clinic doesn’t use points, but instead uses a food pyramid which highly values fruits, vegetables, and whole grains.
+Unlike WW, the Mayo Clinic doesn’t use points but instead uses a food pyramid that highly values fruits, vegetables, and whole grains.
 Like Weight Watchers, no foods are “off-limits,” which can create cravings.
-Instead, you’ll learn healthy habits to lose weight feel great.
+Instead, you’ll learn healthy habits to lose weight and feel great.
 Mayo Clinic will also challenge you to be more active and avoid processed foods.
-The Mayo Clinic Diet has 2 phases, Lose It!, (first 2 weeks) and Live It! to achieve your weight loss goal… Learn more. (*Current new customer promo: $4 per week!)
+The Mayo Clinic Diet has 2 phases, Lose It!, (first 2 weeks) and Live It! to achieve your weight loss goal… Learn more.

 According to experts, “dieters on WW can expect to lose a significant amount of weight the first year, and are likely to keep it off.”
 Sounds good!